Guides

 Not always.
 Controller support helps, but text, settings, performance, and UI scale still matter.

 Use them as context, not final proof.
-A full launch can change performance and settings behavior.
+Patches can change performance and settings behavior.

 Sources